 More than 90 percent of participants rate BWB as one of the most high-impact conferences for introducing innovations and sharing knowledge.
-Last year’s agenda included a full-day symposium on Citizen Science and sessions on invasive species, response to climate change, spatial modeling, and ecosystem restoration.
-To suggest topics for this year's conference, contact Don Kent, our director of network relations.
+Browse this year’s agenda, which includes a four-day Great Lakes symposium among its 100 sessions.
+To learn more, contact Don Kent, our director of network relations.

 Core Methodology Training

 Core Methodology Training will be offered April 24-26, the weekend prior to BWB 2015.
 The three-day session provides interactive, hands-on training in the use of standard methods for collecting and documenting the location and status of imperiled species and ecosystems in the U.S. and Canada, including a field trip to conduct the data collection exercises.